Skip to main content

 Testing Your Lookups

-5. Submit a test order and verify the order is processed as expected
+5. Submit a test order to verify full order processing.

 Common Use Cases